gnarlycode/react-components/packages/react-swipeable-items/README.md

 )
 ```

-Also uou can use the `render` prop
+Also you can use the `render` prop

 ```jsx
 return (